 - 73% of U.S. consumers binge-watch.

-- One-third of Gen Z and Millenials watch the news on social media.
+- 4 out of 5 Gen Z and younger Millenials get their news on social media.

 - Television only influences 18% of Gen Z's buying decisions.